MurrayIII/UnicodeMathML/README.md

 * Display mode n-ary operators are changed to &#x3C;munderover> instead of &#x3C;msubsup>, except for integrals.
 * The default math functions are converted with or without the function-apply operator U+2061.
 * A thin space is inserted in front of differential d or D only if it is preceded by one or more letters in the same run.
 Ideally the thin space should be added by the display engine along with the choice of math style (math italic, upright, double-struck italic) instead of by the converter.
 The MathML would then retain the original semantics.
 * Instead of displaying a large error message for a syntatically incorrect operator, display the operator in red.
 The user may be entering the whole expression and doesn't want to see an error message, but might like a hint that the syntax is wrong.
-For example, display “(a^2+” as “<span style="color:red">(</span>𝑎² +” instead of an error message.
+For example, display “(a^2+” as “<span style="color:red">(</span>𝑎² +” with '(' in red instead of an error message.
 * Don't treat /" as a negated operator

 In addition, the following features are implemented: